stevendongatmsft/confidential-sidecar-containers/examples/skr/README.md

 **Preparation**:

-Update the following ARM template managed identity portion that has the correct role based access. *Key Vault Crypto Officer* and *Key Vault Crypto User* roles if using AKV and *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys if using managed HSM.
+Update the following ARM template managed identity portion that has the correct role based access.
+The managed identity needs *Key Vault Crypto Officer* and *Key Vault Crypto User* roles if using AKV. *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys if using managed HSM.
 Follow [Managed identity](#managed-identity) for detailed instruction.

 ```
 "identity": {